Samuel Påhlsson: NHL

-Påhlsson returned to the Ducks the next year in the 2005–06 season, where the team advanced to the Conference Finals, being defeated by the Edmonton Oilers.
-In the 2006–07 season, Anaheim returned to the Stanley Cup Finals.
+Påhlsson returned to the Ducks the next year in the 2005–06 season, where the team advanced to the Conference Final, being defeated by the Edmonton Oilers.
+In the 2006–07 season, Anaheim returned to the Stanley Cup Final.
 Since their last trip to the Finals, the Ducks' roster had changed significantly, though Påhlsson was one of the few remaining players from 2003.
 He was primarily utilized on the Ducks' checking line alongside Travis Moen and Rob Niedermayer.
 Påhlsson's efforts in a defensive role were instrumental in Anaheim's successful season; he helped the Ducks defeat the Ottawa Senators in five games to win his and the Ducks' first Stanley Cup.
-He totalled 12 points over 21 games in the playoffs, including the winning goal in Game 2 of the Finals.
+He totalled 12 points over 21 games in the playoffs, including the winning goal in game two of the Finals.
 He was nominated for the Frank J. Selke Trophy as the NHL's best defensive forward during the regular season, ultimately losing out to defending champion Rod Brind'Amour of the Carolina Hurricanes.

 In the last year of his contract in 2008–09, Påhlsson was dealt at the NHL trade deadline on March 4, 2009, along with Logan Stephenson, to the Chicago Blackhawks in exchange for James Wisniewski and Petri Kontiola.
-Påhlsson advanced to the Western Conference Finals with the Blackhawks, where they were eliminated by the Detroit Red Wings.
+Påhlsson advanced to the Western Conference Final with the Blackhawks, where they were eliminated by the Detroit Red Wings.
 Becoming an unrestricted free agent in the off-season, Påhlsson signed a three-year contract worth an annual average value of $2.65 million with the Columbus Blue Jackets on July 1, 2009.